clicknium/clicknium-docs/doc/developtools/project_management.md

 ### Run the project

-In Visual Studio Code, press "Ctrl+Shift+P" to show the Command Palette, input or select "Clicknium: Run Project".
-The clicknium extension will deploy and run the project based on app.yaml.
+In Visual Studio Code, press `Ctrl+Shift+P` to show the Command Palette, input or select `Clicknium: Run Project`.
+The clicknium extension will deploy and run the project based on clicknium.yaml.
 ![project run](../img/run_project.gif)

 ### Debug the project